niconm89/Curriculum_Vitae/README.md

 ### **About me**

-I have a BSc. in Bioinformatics and a Ph.D. in Biological Sciences oriented to evolutionary biology.
+I have a BSc. in Bioinformatics and a Ph.D. in Evolutionary Biology.
 I am passionate about next generation sequencing technologies, omic sciences and programming to answer biological and ecological questions.
 I currently hold a postdoctoral position at [IEGEBA](https://www.ege.fcen.uba.ar/institucional/iegeba/) and [FuEDEI](https://fuedei.org/).
-In this project I apply comparative genomic methodologies to study of ecological speciation in cactophilic moths of the genus Cactoblastis.
+In this project I apply comparative genomic methodologies to investigate ecological speciation in cactophilic moths of the genus Cactoblastis.

 ### **Aptitudes and abilities**